publication

 A growing list of companies acted in good faith and could not document what they had said publicly:

-• Apple "carbon neutral" Watch (2024): European consumer organisations filed complaints arguing the claim could not be substantiated.
+• Apple "carbon neutral" Watch Series 9 launch (2023): European consumer organisations filed complaints arguing the claim could not be substantiated.

 • DWS / Deutsche Bank (2023): 25 million dollar settlement with the SEC over ESG misstatements.
 Documentation gaps, not bad intent.